L&I Claim Closure

 - Appeal to Superior Court or further

-- The important thing about protest and appeal is that you do so in writting before the 60 days pass.
-After you file the protest and apeal you will have additional time to prove your case.
+- The important thing about protest and appeal is that you do so in writing before the 60 days pass.
+After you file the protest and appeal, you will have additional time to prove your case.

 This is complex.
 It involves evidence, good timing, and an understanding of legal procedure.
-It involves getting evidence that can win and knowing when you have a winner.
+It involves offering evidence to support your position.

 Reopening Your Claim